JackCSheehan/obsidian-tweaks/README.md

 #### Scrollable Slides
 ---
-Obsidian has a core plugin that will automatically create slideshows from your notes, using the `---` symbol as a delimiter for the slides.
+Obsidian has a core plugin that will automatically create slideshows from your notes using the `---` symbol as a delimiter for the slides.
 One issue this plugin has, however, is that the slides are not responsive.
-If you put too much content on slide, it simply overflows and content is hidden beneath the slide's container div.
-The scrollable slides stylesheet automatically adds a scrollbar to overflowing sides so that content is not simply lost from overflowing.
+If you put too much content on a slide, it simply overflows and content is hidden beneath the slide's container div.
+The Scrollable Slides stylesheet automatically adds a scrollbar to overflowing slides so that content is not simply clipped when overflowing.

 #### Slide Image Margins
 ---